Chrysalises, cocoons, and pupae! What are they? How do I take care of them?

 Butterflies and moths go through four stages of life; egg, larva (caterpillar), pupa, and adult.

 A butterfly pupa (the stage between the caterpillar and adult) is called either a pupa or a chrysalis.
 A butterfly doesn’t make a cocoon.
+Some species of moths make cocoons.

 A moth pupa is called a pupa.
 Some moth caterpillars make cocoons out of silk that comes from their spinnerets.
 Spinnerets are beneath their heads.
 Inside the cocoon, the caterpillar changes into a pupa.